 The amount of station data available for gridding differs if these are created in near real-time or once in a batch for a given historical time period, with more stations available for the latter.
 This is due to the latency in data availability from climatological stations, which do not report in real-time mode but are included in historical data deliveries.
-The earliest station data are available and transferred into the MDCC database about 0.5 hours after the observational time, whereas all near real-time reporting stations including corrections are acquired within 5 days after the observational time.
-To account for the incremental filling of the database in the near real-time grid production, at every grid production cycle, grids of day-6 (i.e. six days ago) to day-2 are being produced (where "today" is defined as "day-0") and overwrite those previously produced.
+The earliest station data are available and transferred into the MDCC database about 0.5 h after the observational time, whereas all near real-time reporting stations, including corrections, are acquired within 5 d after the observational time.
+To account for the incremental filling of the database in the near realtime grid production, at every grid production cycle, grids of day - 6 (i.e. 6 d ago) to day - 2 are produced (where "today" is defined as "day -0") and overwrite those previously produced.
 In this way, the latest grids always contain the highest amount of information available at any given moment.

 This incremental gridding strategy is not necessary if one would like to generate grids for a historical period, as the gridding is executed once in a batch process considering all the information available in the database at that given moment.
 The recreation of grids is performed according to need.
-Once a year all grids of the previous year are reproduced to account for the delivery of historical data from the data providers.
+Once a year, all grids of the previous year are reproduced to account for the delivery of historical data from the data providers.
 The recreation of the whole time series is much rarer, and only happens after larger changes, for example after the change of the interpolation algorithm or the resolution (spatial or temporal), or the integration of larger amounts of historical data.

-The EMO-5 (version 1) dataset has been produced for the time period from 1990 till 2019.
-In order to have a data set that is consistent over time, it has been reproduced in a batch process for the entire time period using the modified SPHEREMAP

-380 algorithm and also for both temporal resolutions (6-hourly and daily).
+The EMO-5 (version 1) dataset was produced for the time period from 1990 to 2019.
+In order to have a dataset that is consistent over time, it was reproduced in a batch process for the entire time period using the modified SPHEREMAP algorithm and also for both temporal resolutions (6-hourly and daily).